- Your State

 Don’t overlook virtual schools just because they are off the beaten track.
 These programs can offer uniquely flexible learning environments that meet a variety of family needs.
 Whether your child wants to accelerate learning or needs a quieter environment to focus in, you may be interested in trying virtual school.

-While Vermont does not yet offer a free, full-time online learning option, all students can take part-time courses through Vermont Virtual Learning Cooperative.
+While Vermont does not yet offer a free, full-time online learning option, students may be able to take part-time courses through the Vermont Virtual Learning Cooperative.
 A variety of factors determine whether the school or parent will pay tuition.
 For more information, contact your local public school.

 For additional information about school choices in Vermont, visit these resources:

-Vermont celebrated National School Choice Week 2020 with a record-breaking 92 events and activities across the state.
+Vermont celebrated National School Choice Week 2021 with 69 virtual events and activities across the state.
 Click the button below to learn more about school choice in Vermont.

 "Shining a spotlight on effective educational options for every child"